 Outpatient family and caregiver presence policy

-Two caregivers per client are permitted at each visit.
+Two caregivers, aged 16 or older, per client are permitted at each visit.
 Additionally, caregivers accompanying a client may bring their infant under 12 months.

 If your family requires additional support when visiting the hospital, an accommodation/exception requests can be made by contacting firstname.lastname@example.org or calling 416-425-6220 ext.
 3115 at least 48 hours before your appointment.